Art/Anime Club

 Homework Club

-Advisors: B. McAllister and K. Carroll
+Advisors: K. Carroll and B. McAllister

 Homework Club meets on Monday in the Counseling Center.
 This is a quiet place available for students to come after school and complete homework.
 Snacks are provided.